The Black & White portfolioWorkshop with Don Messec

-Even though you ultimate portfolio may be in a different medium, say platinum or photopolymer gravure as examples, in which case this workshop will provide extremely useful highest quality proofing.
+Ultimate you may chose to execute your portfolio in a different medium, say platinum or photopolymer gravure as examples, in which case this workshop will provide extremely useful highest quality proofing.
 With a large network of printers everyone will be able to make prints using any number of Piezography ink sets and on any of several choices of paper.
 If you already are certain of your paper preference, we will make certain to have it.
 On Friday we will review each person’s progress and take on issues of finish.

-You should leave here, if not with a portfolio, at least with a clear idea of where your portfolio is going and why, whether your intention is approaching galleries, preparing for reviews like Photolucida, exhibition or simply articulating better online gallery choices I believe you will find this workshop a terrific value.
+You should leave here, if not with a portfolio, at least with a clear idea of where your portfolio is going and why.
+Whether your intention is approaching galleries, preparing for review, exhibition or simply articulating better online gallery choices I believe you will find this workshop a terrific value.

 To provide you with a range of choices that influence the final presentation and image interpretation the studio comes setup with all of the basic Piezography ink sets preloaded in printers: Neutral, Warm Neutral, Carbon, Selenium, Special Edition.
 There will be plenty of Cone Edition Type 2 and 5 papers at 8 1/2x11” and 13x19” paper plus an assortment of other papers for which there are Piezography profiles, including some Canson Infinity papers and Hahnemuhle.
 Special request for a paper you are highly likely to use and paper size, 8 1/2x11” or 13x19,” for your portfolio should be made at the time of registration.